igr/sexyeditor/README.md

 ## Features

-+ Assign backgrounds to various editors (just editor (!), not the complete UI)
++ Assign backgrounds to various editors (just editor (!), not the complete UI).
-+ Use random mode to shuffle images on open
++ Use random mode to shuffle images on open.
-+ Slideshow to display all the images
++ Slideshow to display all the images.
 + Control opacity of the background image.
-+ Set background image position and size
++ Set background image position and size.
++ Scroll image together with the code.

 ![](doc/sexyeditor.jpg)